Skip to main contentSkip to main navigation

 Healthcare Administration

-So much happens when health care is provided.
+So much happens when healthcare is provided.
 Before that annual flu shot, for example, someone managed the appointment software, set up insurance coding procedures, and juggled vacation schedules to make sure staff were in the clinic.
-As a Healthcare Administrator, you can be the glue that keeps everything running smoothly.
+With a healthcare administration degree, you can be the glue that keeps everything running smoothly.

 • Administrative Assistant